StaticJsCMS/static-cms/website/content/docs/nuxt.md

 ## Using nuxt/content

-Simple CMS and [nuxt/content](https://content.nuxtjs.org) module click together and complement each other to give you best authoring experience and developer experience respectively.
+Static CMS and [nuxt/content](https://content.nuxtjs.org) module click together and complement each other to give you best authoring experience and developer experience respectively.

 Adding nuxt/content dependency